jpspeng/crisp_notes/README.md

 # Welcome to the CRISP R notes page

+These are the sets of notes for getting started with R programming for [Clinical Research Intensive Summer Program](https://www.iths.org/education/professional-development/crisp/) (CRISP), run by UW ITHS.
 Please see this page for basic R tutorials and exercises.

 0. [Installing R and R Studio](https://jpspeng.github.io/crisp_notes/pages/installing_R.html)
 1. Installing and using packages